While you build your survey, you have two survey design options:

-Every analyst's favorite task right?
+Every analyst's favorite task, right?
 Probably not.
 When you ask open-ended questions, you'll be forced to read through all of the responses and categorize them into themes.

 Letting the respondent type out a comment will undoubtedly lead to misspellings and grammatical errors.
 To clean up the data file and report, you'll want to go through and clean these open-ended comments from your respondents.
-An unfortunate "must-do".
+An unfortunate "must-do.”

 Let's face it, sometimes survey respondents are lazy.
-Too many open-ended comment boxes and you'll definitely see some drop-off in your survey.
+Too many open-ended comment boxes, and you'll definitely see some drop-off in your survey.

 Design your online survey with the user and respondent in-mind.
 This translates to mobile experiences.